Welcome to Tony Davey & Associates

 Tony is an admitted Advocate of the High Court of South Africa (1982), a Chartered Secretary (FCIS), and a registered and qualified Master Tax Practitioner (SAIT).

 Tony is a co-author of Broomberg on Tax Strategy (Lexis Nexis).
-He is also the columnist for Costa Divaris’ (ex Silke on Income Tax) monthly tax newsletter as well as the South African contributing author to two international publications Planning and Administration of Offshore and Onshore Trusts (Bloomsbury Publishing Plc) and Tolley’s International Succession Laws (STEP).
+He is also the columnist for Costa Divaris’ (ex Silke on Income Tax) monthly tax newsletter as well as an ad hoc contributing author to the quarterly Tax Planning Journal (Lexis Nexis).
+He is also the South African author to two international publications Planning and Administration of Offshore and Onshore Trusts (Bloomsbury Publishing Plc) and Tolley’s International Succession Laws (STEP).
 He appears as a guest tax adviser on Summit T.V.

 Prior to establishing the firm, Tony acted as General Counsel to three JSE-listed financial services companies.